coldclimate/omnomfrickinnom/content/blog/2021-02-06-tingly-pork.markdown

 * A few lemon wedges
 * A big pinch of ginger
 * A splay of sherry
-* A clove of garlic, peelsed but whole
+* A clove of garlic, peeled but whole

 ### For the tingly pork

-* A piece of pork belly, cut into rouchly 1 inch pieces
+* A piece of pork belly, cut into roughly 1 inch pieces
 * A heaped teaspoon Laoganma or other chilli flakes in oil
 * A heaped teaspoon Tingly Green Sauce
-* A sping onion finesly sliced
+* A spring onion finely sliced

 ## Do

 The greens take about 5 minutes, the pork about 30, the timing is a bit frantic.

-* Air fry the pork at 180 for about 30 mimnutes or until its crispy and cooked though
+* Air fry the pork at 180 for about 30 minutes or until its crispy and cooked though
-* Pop all the ingrediants for the greens in a large pan with a lid, along with a cup of boiling water on a medium heat
+* Pop all the ingredients for the greens in a large pan with a lid, along with a cup of boiling water on a medium heat
 * Once the pork is ready, mix it with the Tingly Green, Laoganma and spring onions
 * Heat the pork though in a pan until it' all melted
 * Serve